oracle-livelabs/adb/shared/workshops/adbs-tools/using-adb-tools/ocw-using-adb-tools.md

 9. This has allowed the data loading wizard to discover that your data file contains two columns of data: **COUNTRY** and **CONTINENT**.
 The default table name has based derived from the filename.
 Click the drop-down menu under **Option.**
   ![Table options](images/option.png)
 10. Notice that various operations are supported.
 For this part of the lab, accept the default option,  **Create Table**.

-  > **Note:**  If you look back at the previous section where you loaded the movie sales data for 2020, you will remember that you had to create your movie\_sales\_fact table before you could load your data files.
-This wizard creates the table for you during the data load process!
+  > **Note:**  This wizard creates the table for you during the data load process!
 Notice also that the wizard has automatically mapped the columns.
 Column mapping looks sensible, both in terms of column names and data types.

 11. Click **Close**  in the bottom right to return to the Data Load card and then click the **green button** in the menu panel to start the Data Load job.
   ![Run data load job](images/green-button.png)